News / Analysis

 US indices continue up, the Nasdaq adding 1.39% yesterday, strangely as Biden widens his margin over the incumbent, increasing hopes for a post-election stimulus bill.

 Continuing jobless claims for the last week of September came in a tad better than expected, at 10.976mn claimants while the initial figure disappointed with 840K new applicants.
-Wholesale inventories dropped a tick to 0.4%.
+Wholesale inventories dropped a An asset’s minimal unit of measurement and price change. to 0.4%.

 With no data today, Columbus Day, the USD continues down after Democrats rejected Trump’s latest Corona bill saying it provides no assistance to frontline workers, testing and childcare.